This Library briefing paper looks at changes to the Horserace Betting Levy.Jump to full report >>

 The Government now plans to make changes to administering the Levy.
 The aim is to "reduce financial and administrative burdens on the betting and horseracing industries".
 The changes will involve:

 A Department for Digital, Culture, Media and Sport (DCMS) consultation on using a Legislative Reform Order to make the changes was published on 21 December 2017.
-The closing date for responses is 16 February 2018.
+The consultation closed on 16 February 2018.
 The Government hopes to introduce the new system from 1 April 2019.